What makes the best new product development practices stand out?

-Newswise — No single one practice is sufficient for greater innovation performance, say the researchers, overviewing the results of the most recent PDMA's 2021 global survey.
-The Best companies, according to the results, are better at employing multiple types of innovation, but they spend more time on radical innovation, are oriented towards risk-taking, and employ long-term strategies.
-The results were drawn from responses from 651 companies in 37 countries, the most extensive PDMA survey so far.

-“I believe, we should fundamentally look at innovation as the ability to learn and the ability to observe what’s going on.
-If we stop doing that, then it is similar to becoming old.
-And you know what happens to old people, right?” says Max von Zedtwitz, a professor at the School of Economics and Business, Kaunas University of Technology, Lithuania, one of the co-authors of the study, discussing the results of the PDMA survey.
+"Observing and learning are integral to innovation.
+Neglecting these leads to aging, with all its consequences," warns Max von Zedtwitz, co-author of the PDMA survey and professor at the Kaunas University of Technology's School of Economics and Business.

-The Product Development & Management Association (PDMA)'s 2021 Global Best Practices Research is the fifth edition of PDMA Best Practice studies (BP5).
-The survey was first conducted in 1990, and the BP4 was carried out in 2012.
-The sample of BP5 is the most global ever, with 62% of the 651 respondents from Europe and the UK and only 6% (39) from North America.
+PDMA's BP5 survey, the fifth edition of their Best Practice studies, is the latest iteration of their research on product development and management.
+While the first survey was done in 1990, BP4 was conducted in 2012.
+BP5 boasts the largest global sample size to date, with 62% of the 651 respondents hailing from Europe and the UK, and only 6% (39) coming from North America.

 The Best invest in innovation even in times of crises

-The criteria separating the Best companies from the Rest of them were defined in 1997.
-Although these criteria mainly focus on new product development and market success, the researchers argue that the definition of the Best companies is broad, encompassing all types of businesses and measuring success in general terms.
+In 1997, the criteria that distinguish the Best companies from the Rest were established.
+While the criteria primarily center around new product development and market success, the researchers contend that the definition of the Best companies is comprehensive and applies to all types of businesses, measuring success in broader terms.

-“The survey focuses on product development in a very general sense: we’re looking at consulting companies and banks, travel agencies and tech companies, and so on.
-We ask: do these companies hit their financial targets, their revenue targets, their product development targets?
-Are they successful in comparison with others?
-Therefore, if a company is the Best by PDMA criteria, it is financially profitable and is competitive.
-Overall, such companies meet their expectations as far as products and programmes are concerned.
-In other words, these simply are the best companies,” says von Zedtwitz.
+Von Zedtwitz explains that the PDMA survey takes a broad approach to product development, encompassing various industries such as consulting, banking, travel agencies, and technology companies.
+The survey assesses whether these companies achieve their financial, revenue, and product development targets, and how they perform in comparison to others in their respective industries.
+Thus, a company deemed the Best by PDMA criteria is both financially successful and competitive, meeting expectations for their products and programs.
+In short, they are simply the best companies.

-Benchmark studies like the PDMA’s are used by everyone to improve their own practices.
-Therefore, among the main takeaways for practitioners, is the recommendation that evolving new product development capabilities is a must for every company if they want just to “stay in the game” as the circumstances and the environment change.
+Benchmark studies, such as the PDMA's, are utilized by practitioners across industries to enhance their own practices.
+One of the key insights for practitioners is the recommendation that companies must continuously develop their new product development capabilities to remain competitive as circumstances and environments change.
+This is essential for any company that wants to stay relevant and maintain their position in the market.

-Since the fifth edition of the PDMA's global survey was carried out during the pandemic, the researchers included questions of how the companies responded to the challenges caused by Covid-19.
-Were they doing everything the same?
-Were they doing more or less of the same?
-Or, were they doing something different?
-The survey revealed that even in the time of crisis, the Best continued investment into new product development with more people, higher budgets and more overall investments, while the Rest took a more defensive approach.
+As the fifth edition of the PDMA's global survey was conducted during the pandemic, the researchers included questions regarding how companies responded to the challenges posed by Covid-19.
+Specifically, the survey sought to determine if companies were maintaining the status quo, increasing or decreasing their efforts, or adopting a different approach altogether.
+The findings revealed that, even during times of crisis, the Best companies continued to invest in new product development, increasing their staff, budgets, and overall investments.
+In contrast, the Rest of the companies took a more defensive approach.

-“The Best were all adamant in investing more in product development, not less; they had a more aggressive stance.
-Whereas, the Rest were either keeping things as they were or planning to cut back in investments to have more financial reserves in case their markets disappeared or revenues became significantly lower,” says von Zedtwitz.
+Von Zedtwitz notes that the Best companies were all resolute in their decision to invest more in product development, taking a more aggressive approach during the pandemic.
+In contrast, the Rest of the companies either maintained their current level of investment or planned to decrease it, aiming to build up financial reserves in case their markets disappeared or their revenues drastically decreased.

 Develop new products significantly faster

-In BP5, 213 companies were characterised as the Best (32.3%) and 416 as the Rest (67.7%).
-However, similarly to previous editions of PDMA Best Practice studies, in BP5, the researchers could not point out a unique single practice that would separate the two.
+In BP5, out of the 651 companies surveyed, 213 were identified as the Best (32.3%) while 416 were classified as the Rest (67.7%).
+However, like previous editions of PDMA Best Practice studies, the researchers were unable to pinpoint a single, unique practice that distinguished the Best from the Rest.

-“Frankly, we were also somewhat disappointed not to be able to find the one thing.
-Perhaps, the most surprising of all the differences between the Best and the Rest was to see how fast the Best companies were developing new products.
-They are significantly faster.
-However, it is not necessarily a skill per se, but rather a result of being good at managing many different things well at the same time,” says von Zedtwitz, professor at KTU School of Economics and Business.
+According to von Zedtwitz, the researchers were also somewhat disappointed that they couldn't identify a single, unique practice that distinguished the Best companies from the Rest.
+However, they did find that the Best companies were significantly faster at developing new products, which was surprising.
+This was not necessarily due to a specific skill, but rather the result of being proficient in managing multiple aspects well at the same time.

-In the paper discussing the results of the survey, the researchers indicate several new product development capabilities and practices that Best companies are better at employing.
-For example, they focus on radical versus incremental innovation (according to the study, the companies for which radical innovations make up 21%–50% of their total innovation projects, will most likely be among the Best), and in terms of portfolio execution, the Best focus more on entering new markets, applying new technologies, taking more risk, and being more long-term oriented than the Rest.
+The researchers highlight several new product development capabilities and practices that Best companies excel at in their paper discussing the survey results.
+One such capability is the ability to focus on radical versus incremental innovation, with companies where radical innovations make up 21%–50% of their total innovation projects being more likely to be among the Best.
+Additionally, the Best companies place greater emphasis on entering new markets, applying new technologies, taking more risks, and having a more long-term outlook when it comes to portfolio execution compared to the Rest.

 “In comparison with previous studies, this time it became more evident that Best companies manage their portfolios of new products better,” says von Zedtwitz.

-Overall, the Best apply more innovation-oriented strategies, which is also associated with the pursuit of a higher proportion of radical innovation projects.
-However, the Best not only focus more on radical innovation – they spend more on all types of innovation projects.
+Indeed, the Best companies tend to apply more innovation-oriented strategies, which includes a greater emphasis on pursuing a higher proportion of radical innovation projects.
+However, this is not the only area where the Best outperform the Rest.
+The Best companies also tend to spend more on all types of innovation projects, not just radical ones.
+This suggests that the Best are more willing to invest in innovation and take risks to drive their businesses forward.

 Innovation is the DNA of growth

-Nowadays, innovation is a synonym for progress, competitive ability and economic growth.
-However, to understand more about the companies’ attitude towards creating new products and services, it is important to distinguish between the two types of innovation – radical and incremental.
+In contemporary times, innovation is a term that signifies progress, competitiveness, and economic advancement.
+Nevertheless, to gain a deeper comprehension of a company's approach to developing new products and services, it is crucial to differentiate between radical and incremental innovation.

-According to von Zedtwitz, who is also a Director of GLORAD Center for Global R&D and Innovation, the difference between radical and incremental innovation, as a result of product development, is established from the customer’s point of view.
-Incremental innovation is when things do not change that much from a customer’s point of view: the product or service looks the same and feels the same, it does not cost much different but is somewhat better.
-An example could be – switching from one model of smartphone to the next one.
-The new model might be a little bit bigger, have more memory and function a little bit better.
-However, radical innovation often involves a deep-rooted change in product-customer interaction.
+As per von Zedtwitz, who also serves as the Director of GLORAD Center for Global R&D and Innovation, the differentiation between radical and incremental innovation, in the context of product development, is perceived from the customer's standpoint.
+Incremental innovation is when there is not much change noticeable for the customer: the product or service appears and feels the same, it does not cost significantly different but is somewhat improved.
+An instance of this could be upgrading from one smartphone model to the next one.
+The new model may be slightly bigger, possess more memory and perform a little better.
+However, radical innovation usually involves a fundamental shift in product-customer interaction.

-“For instance, moving from one of these old cell phones to a smartphone is a radical innovation.
-Or coming up with a new medicine, a new therapy that addresses a previously considered incurable disease, would be a radical innovation.
-Doing things fundamentally different or using things in a fundamentally different way is typically a radical innovation,” explains von Zedtwitz.
+According to von Zedtwitz, who also serves as the Director of GLORAD Center for Global R&D and Innovation, the distinction between radical and incremental innovation, resulting from product development, is based on the customer's perspective.
+Incremental innovation occurs when there is not much change in the customer's point of view: the product or service looks and feels the same, costs are not much different, but is somewhat better.
+For example, upgrading from one model of smartphone to the next.
+The new model may be slightly larger, have more memory, and function slightly better.
+However, radical innovation typically involves a fundamental change in product-customer interaction.

 https://en.ktu.edu/news/best-practices-in-new-product-development-what-separates-the-best-from-the-rest/